WebAssembly/spec/md-proto/WebAssembly.md

 at all control flow merge points without having to see the entire function body first.
 For more information, see the [Validation section](#validation).

-A WebAssembly module is *instantiated* to produce a WebAssembly *instance*, which contains all the data structures required by the module's code.
+A WebAssembly module can be *instantiated* to produce a WebAssembly *instance*, which contains all the data structures required by the module's code.
 Instances can include [linear memory](#memory-section) to serve the purpose of an address space for program data.
 For security and determinism, linear memory is *sandboxed*, and the other data structures in an instance, such as the call stack, are allocated outside of linear memory so that they cannot be corrupted by errant linear memory accesses.
 An instance can then be executed, either by execution of its [start function](#start-section) or by calls to its exported functions.
 For more information, see the [Execution section](#execution).

-Along with their other contents, functions contain sequences of *instructions*.
-WebAssembly instructions conceptually communicate with each other via pushing and popping values on a stack, which allows them to have a very compact encoding.
+Along with their other contents, each function contains a sequence of *instructions*.
+WebAssembly instructions conceptually communicate with each other primarily via pushing and popping values on a stack, which allows them to have a very compact encoding.
 Use of the stack is constrained to allow implementations to statically verify the number and types of all entries on the stack at all times, which allows them to efficiently translate the code into other forms that may not use an actual dynamic stack.
 There are instructions for performing integer and floating-point arithmetic, coordinating control flow, marshalling data, calling functions, and so on.
 For more information, see the [Instructions section](#instructions).

 Implementations of WebAssembly [validation](#validation) and